chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 Let's first take a look at azure-cloud/blob/main/.github/workflows/petstoresapp_ci_cd_to_appservice.yml to underastand what is going on.

-There are several Git Hub Task.
+There are several Git Hub Tasks.
 The goal is to build the Spring Boot Java Pet Store Application Docker Image, Push it into Azure Container Registry and have an Azure App Service Web Hook to notify/deploy.

 ```
 name: Pet Store App CI/CD to Azure App Service